Marion Di Marco (née Weller)

 Lecture 7 17.
 06. 2025 Vaswani et al. (2017): Attention Is All You Need (NIPS)

-Lecture by Dr. Lukas Edman
+Lecture by Dr. Lukas Edman slides

 Lecture 8 24.
 06. 2025 Devlin et al. (2019): BERT: Pre-training of Deep Bidirectional Transformers